airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

     :::note

-    Source-defined cursors or primary keys cannot be changed while configuring mutliple streams.
+    Source-defined cursors and primary keys cannot be changed while configuring mutliple streams.

     :::

-    4. Click Apply to apply these changes to the streams you selected, or click Cancel to discard the changes.
+    4. Click **Apply** to apply these changes to the streams you selected, or click **Cancel** to discard the changes.

 2. Click **Save changes**, or click **Cancel** to discard the changes.